mariatmvendas/mlops_project/reports/README.md

 >
 > Answer:

---- question 17 fill here ---
+We mainly used the following services: Compute Engine, Cloud Build, Artifact Registry and Cloud Storage.
+Cloud Storage was used to store our project data.
+Cloud Build and Artifact Registry were used to manage our containerized workflows.
+Cloud Build handled the creation of Docker images, while Artifact Registry stored these images.
+Finally, Compute Engine was used to run our machine learning models.

-### Question 18 A
+### Question 18

 > **The backbone of GCP is the Compute engine.
-Explained how you made use of this service and what type of VMs**
+Explain how you made use of this service and what type of VMs**
 > **you used?**
 >
 > Recommended answer length: 100-200 words.